score-spec/score-compose/examples/16-patching-templates/README.md

 A common requirement is for users to slightly modify or adjust the output of the conversion process.
 This can be done by providing one or more patching templates at `init` time.
 These patching templates generate JSON patches which are applied on top of the output compose file, just before being written.
-Patching templates have access to the current compose spec as `.Compose` and can use any functions from [Masterminds/sprig](https://github.com/Masterminds/sprig).
+Patching templates have access to the current compose spec as `.Compose`, the map of workload name to Score Spec as `.Workloads`, and can use any functions from [Masterminds/sprig](https://github.com/Masterminds/sprig).

 Each patch produced by a template looks like a yaml/json blob with keys `op` (set or delete), `path` (the .-separated json path. use backslash to escape), a `value` to set, and an optional `description`.